hyviquel/hpc-intro/_episodes/13-scheduler.md

 There are very frequently tasks that need to be done interactively.
-Creating an entire job script might be overkill, but the amount of resources required is too much for a login node to handle.
+Creating an entire job script might be overkill, but the amount of resources required is too much for a head node to handle.
 A good example of this might be building a genome index for alignment with a tool like [HISAT2][hisat].
 Fortunately, we can run these types of tasks as a one-off with `{{ site.sched.interactive }}`.